 In January 2018, one cow and two condors were found dead in the Sierra Nevada de Santa Marta (Colombia).
 During the course of 2017, the sacrifice of 32 condors was recorded in different locations in Argentina.
-In the province of Jujuy, in March, 19 specimens died intoxicated by eating a vicuna prepared as bait.
+In the province of Jujuy, in March, 19 specimens died IGNORE INTOxicated by eating a vicuna prepared as bait.
 Also in January 2018, 34 specimens were found poisoned in the province of Mendoza, for a total of 66 deaths in only 13 months.
 The last condors found were partially burned and placed next to a cougar and several domestic animals.
 The analysis of their bodies revealed traces of carbofuran, pesticide of great toxicity prohibited in Canada and the European Union.

 The events show that, until today, the Andean settlers erroneously assume the condor as a bird of prey.
-This situation, like the desire to control cougars and foxes for the welfare of livestock, leads to turn territories into toxic traps.
+This situation, like the desire to control cougars and foxes for the welfare of livestock, leads to turn territories IGNORE INTO toxic traps.
 To this threat are added the hunting and the risk of poisoning due to consumption of animals killed with lead ammunition.
 Additionally, this species is affected by the capture for tourism purposes, exhibition or holidays; the competition with dogs for food; and the reduction of the natural habitat.

 In addition, the reproductive biology of the species plays against itself: monogamous nature, the condors put a single egg per clutch and have cycles of procreation of between 2 and 3 years.
 The chicks acquire independence around 18 months of age and reach sexual maturity up to 6 years.